larder/teamcity/README.md

 - `env_properties` (`{}): Support for overwrite env properties, `env.` prefix is added by chef.

 To delete/remove a configured agent (e.g. the default agent) replace the hash with `nil`: `node['teamcity']['agent'][agentname] = nil`

+This cookbooks requires that a Java JDK 6 is installed, configured and can be found per script.
+You can use the java cookbook to do this.

 Recipes
 =======